 In one of his reviews of past events, Moses recalls the time when he told God that he couldn’t do it himself anymore.
 That he needed help with leading the people.
 God accepted Moses’ claim and advised him to appoint a panel of sages who would help him with the leadership duties.

 The answer is no, no, and no. Make no mistake – Moses remained the same dynamic and powerful leader that he was on day one as he was on the day he passed away.
-However, God agreed that Moses shouldn’t be the sole leader, and here’s why: If Moses remained the sole leader from the beginning to the end there was a concern that a negative message to the people might have unintentionally been conveyed.
-Moses and God were worried that the people might think that leadership and greatness can only be achieved by the elite.
-By the “Moseses” of the generation.
+However, God agreed that Moses should not be the sole leader, and here’s why: If Moses had remained the sole leader from the beginning to the end there was a concern that a negative message to the people might have unintentionally been conveyed.
+Some people may think that leadership and greatness could only be achieved by the elite.
 But regular people?
 Nah, they don’t stand a chance.